Discover more from Eigen Values

 It shouldn’t be a surprise that overall productivity growth is sluggish if our most productive industries are growing much more slowly than the whole economy and our least productive industries are growing much faster.
 If we are to restore the productivity performance of the whole economy, we need to find a way of growing these highly productive industries more quickly.

-Investment by Sector
+UK Investment by Industry Sector

 The relative decline in productive industries has had an impact on levels of investment.
 The ONS publishes investment statistics by industry.
 This data has been combined with the productivity statistics to compare investment intensity (investment/GVA) to investment growth for selected industry sectors in Figure 7 below.